What is it?

 Where the Stoplock may not suit all vehicles is in the overall design.
 The Pro model sits in the middle of the range and does not offer as great a degree of universal fitment as the more expensive Stoplock Pro Elite so it may not suit your car.
 Particularly large or small steering wheels may not accommodate it, nor wheels with a particularly thick rim.
 Some sports cars where the distance between the seat and the steering wheel is very small may also struggle, so if you are unsure see if your local car accessory store will let you trial-fit before you buy, or keep the receipt and check the returns policy.

 One other factor to consider is where you will store the lock when you’re actually driving the car.
 It’s a weighty device and sizeable too, so you’re unlikely to be able to stash it either side of the driver’s seat and of course it should be well away from the driver’s footwell too.
 If you’re regularly in your car alone or with one other person it may not be an issue to reach behind your seat and leave it there, but if you frequently have passengers you may be forced to put it in the boot.

 Should I buy one?

-As a simple and effective theft prevention device that requires no setting up and contains no electronics, the Stoplock Pro is a fine choice.
-If you can negotiate the matter of fitment and where to store it, it’s great value and a sensible investment.
+As a simple and effective theft prevention device that requires no setup and contains no electronics, the Stoplock Pro is a fine choice.
+If you can negotiate the matter of fitment and where to store it, it’s a great value and sensible investment.